-Write for the Institute of Public Affairs blog
+Write for the School of Public Policy blog

 Before writing your blog post

 - Write about something which is important to your studies, working life, you are an expert in or holds a significant interest for you personally.
-Our main aim is to provide a voice for the student experience on all of the IPA courses – Master of Public Administration, Executive Master of Public Administration, Executive Master of Public Policy and to facilitate public policy discussions here at LSE.
+Our main aim is to provide a voice for the student experience on all of the SPP courses – Master of Public Administration, Executive Master of Public Administration, Master of Public Policy, Executive Master of Public Policy and to facilitate public policy discussions here at LSE.

 Audience, writing style and language